QuebecNova/Canvas-Projects-3D-2D/README.md

 ## Raycasting

-Just raycasting with some walls in it
+Just raycasting with some walls in it, used to imitate 3D vision

-Use left click to move raycasting sphere
+Use left click or WASD to move raycasting sphere

+Use Q and R to rotate

 ### General